Learn more about ongoing research projects

 Transmembrane signaling

-We are investigating interactions between SARS-CoV2 accessory proteins and host proteins involved in immune recognition, and developing tools and techniques to characterize receptor heterodimerization.
+In collaboration with colleagues at UMD, we are investigating interactions between SARS-CoV2 accessory proteins and host proteins involved in immune recognition, and developing tools and techniques to characterize receptor heterodimerization.

 Antimicrobials